Italian, Russian share rare spacewalk amid Ukraine tensions

 Russian cosmonauts typically pair up together for spacewalks, although NASA and European Space Agency astronauts occasionally ventured out with them years ago.

-Before tackling the arm installation work, the spacewalkers tossed a set of mini satellites overboard, one by one, in a radio technology experiment.
-Each weighed just 1 pound (one-half kilogram), and drifted away, rotating slowly.
-“There it goes,” Artemyev said after releasing the first of 10.
+Before tackling the arm installation work, Artemyev tossed 10 mini satellites overboard, one by one, in a radio technology experiment.
+Each weighed just 1 pound (one-half kilogram) and rotated slowly as they were released.

+The first six drifted harmlessly away, but the seventh one brushed against a space station solar wing and framework.
+Artemyev said the contact was very mild.
+NASA agreed there was no concern of damage.

+Russian Mission Control urged Artemyev to be more careful, and his pitch improved for the last three satellites.

-It was the first spacewalk for Cristoforetti, the lone woman in the European Space Agency’s astronaut corps.
+The seven-hour spacewalk was the first for Cristoforetti, the lone woman in the European Space Agency’s astronaut corps.
 Artemyev, the station’s commander, is now a six-time spacewalker.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.